The Frightened Man

-The Frightened Man is a 1952 British crime film directed by John Gilling and starring Dermot Walsh, Barbara Murray and Charles Victor.
-It is also known by the alternative title of Rosselli and Son and was shot at Twickenham and Riverside Studios.
-Its plot concerns a son of an antiques dealer who suffers a dramatic fall from grace.
+The Frightened Man (also known as Rosselli and Son) is a 1952 British second feature crime film directed and written by John Gilling and starring Dermot Walsh, Barbara Murray and Charles Victor.
+An antiques dealer suffers a dramatic fall from grace.

 Plot

 Antiques dealer Roselli's dreams for his son Julius are disappointed when the young man is sent down from Oxford University for bad behaviour.
 Julius then gets involved with a gang of Camden Town jewel thieves.
 When they attempt to rob a warehouse Julius is injured in the getaway, but he continues his involvement and formulates a plan to steal diamonds from his wife’s employer in Hatton Garden.
-The gang leader agrees, but intends to cut out Roselli snr who, unknown to Julius is a partner in the gang.
+The gang leader agrees, but intends to cut out Roselli senior who, unknown to Julius, is a partner in the gang.